cortexlabs/cortex/README.md

 bash -c "$(curl -sS https://raw.githubusercontent.com/cortexlabs/cortex/0.18/get-cli.sh)"
 ```

-See our [installation guide](https://docs.cortex.dev/install) for more details, deploy one of our [example APIs](https://github.com/cortexlabs/cortex/tree/0.18/examples), or bring your own models to build [custom APIs](https://docs.cortex.dev/deployments/exporting).
+See our [installation guide](https://docs.cortex.dev/install) for more details, deploy one of our [examples](https://github.com/cortexlabs/cortex/tree/0.18/examples), or bring your own models to build [custom APIs](https://docs.cortex.dev/deployments/exporting).

 ### Learn more